dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 }
 {% endprettify %}

-This pattern must be applied with some care.
-If you need to write back to the field make sure you do so, and not just to the local variable.
-Also, if there may be other changes to the field while the local is still in scope, it may end up having a stale value.
-Sometimes it is best to simply use `!` on the field.
+Be careful when using a local copy.
+If you need to write back to the field, then make sure you do so, and don't just write to the local variable.
+Also, if the field might change while the local is still in scope, then the local might have a stale value.
+Sometimes it's best to simply use `!` on the field.

 ## Strings